cvdabbeele/cloudOneOnAWS/README.md

 2. Disable the AWS-managed temporary credentials
 3. Configure AWS CLI with your keys and region
 4. Clone this repository
-5. Configure `00_define_vars.sh`
+5. Copy and configure `00_define_vars.sh`
-6. run  `. ./up.sh` to deploy the environment
+6. run  `. ./up.sh` to deploy the environment (takes typically 25 minutes, but can take up to 40 min)
 7. see [howToDemo.md](howToDemo.md) for demo scenarios
-8. run ./down.sh to tear everything down
+8. run ./down.sh to tear everything down (deleting the Cloud9 environment will NOT do this; keep the Cloud9 environment for later demos)

 ## Detailed description for the setup